 What is crypto?

 Crypto is a digital currency, meaning it runs on a virtual network and doesn't exist in physical form like paper money or coins.
-Cryptocurrencies are often built using blockchain technology, which provides a secure recordkeeping and processing system for all of their transactions.
+Cryptocurrencies are often built using blockchain technology, a shared digital ledger that provides a secure recordkeeping and processing system for all of their transactions.

 Many crypto analysts think cryptocurrencies are notable for 2 main reasons.
 First, they can typically be transferred without using a third party, such as a bank.
 By contrast, popular peer-to-peer payment platforms, like Venmo, PayPal, or Zelle, require connections to bank accounts to run.